genskeu/HON/README.md

 ```
 - don't close the console yet, we will come back to it later
 3. adjust the config file (ProductionConfig)
-- use the Files section to navigate to the config file within the HON folder (the code you git cloned und 2)
+- use the Files section to navigate to and open the config file within the HON folder (path should be /home/<username>/HON/config)
+- as described under "Docker setup option 2: Build and start the application using the docker CLI" set a secret key
 - set IMAGE_PATH to "/home/<username>/HON/instance/images_prod"
 - set SQLALCHEMY_DATABASE_URI "sqlite://////home/<username>/HON/instance/prod.db"
 - afterwards switch back to the tab with the open bash console and run